 First, let’s go through an explanation of the different F1 tire compounds to understand the range of tires available to the teams.
 Pirelli supplies five different types of tire compounds for the season.
 These compounds are hard, medium, and soft for dry conditions, along with intermediate and wet tires, both of which are for wet conditions.

-Within those used in dry conditions – the hard, medium, and soft – there are five different compounds, ranging from C1 (the hardest) to C5 (the softest).
+Within those used in dry conditions – the hard, medium, and soft – there are six different compounds, ranging from C0 (the hardest) to C5 (the softest).
 These previously took on various names like hypersoft and supersoft, but Pirelli chose to simplify the naming system for the 2019 F1 season.

 Pirelli bases their compound choices each weekend on the circuit itself and the expected conditions.
 On circuits with traditionally higher levels of tire wear, Pirelli will usually opt for the harder tires.
 The same logic applies if hot weather is expected, as F1 tires will tend to wear faster in hotter temperatures.

-Pirelli always chooses tire compounds that are ‘next to each other’ in the list.
+Pirelli typically chooses tire compounds that are ‘next to each other’ in the list.
 This means on a circuit with high tire degradation, Pirelli might choose the C1 tire for the hard, C2 for the Medium, and C3 for the soft.
 On a lower wear track, they might bring the C3 as the hard, C4 as the medium tire, and C5 as the soft.
-They would never bring, for example, the C1, C3 and C5.

 What The Colors Mean